Timothy D. Sands, President

 President Sands’ vision for Virginia Tech embraces the university’s heritage of service and community and its motto, Ut Prosim (That I May Serve).
 Virginia Tech students will graduate with disciplinary mastery, technology literacy, cultural competency, resilience, empathy for others, and the passions and strengths needed for a life and career of impactful service to humanity.

 Before coming to Virginia Tech, President Sands served as executive vice president for academic affairs and provost of Purdue University in West Lafayette, Indiana.
 He was acting president during the summer and fall of 2012, before Mitchell E. Daniels became the 12th president of Purdue.

 He has published more than 250 refereed papers and conference proceedings and has been granted 20 patents in electronic and optoelectronic materials and devices.
-He holds faculty appointments in the Bradley Department of Electrical and Computer Engineering and the Department of Materials Science and Engineering in the College of Engineering, with research interests in microelectronics, optoelectronics, and nanotechnology.
+He is member of the faculty in Virginia Tech’s Bradley Department of Electrical and Computer Engineering, with research interests in microelectronics, optoelectronics, and nanotechnology.
 He is a fellow of the Institute of Electrical and Electronics Engineers, the Materials Research Society, and the National Academy of Inventors.

 President Sands is joined at Virginia Tech by his wife, Dr. Laura Sands, a professor of gerontology in the Department of Human Development at Virginia Tech.
 All four of their children graduated from Purdue and are proud members of the Virginia Tech community.
 Follow President Sands on Twitter at @VTSandsman.